By Liza Burke, Communications Director

 Q: Who can I contact with questions or concerns?

-A: To discuss current and future programs at Rainier Beach Urban Farm and Wetlands, please contact Seattle Tilth: RBUFW@seattletilth.org email, (206) 633-0451 ext.
-128. To discuss the construction project, you can contact City of Seattle’s Park and Recreation Project Coordinator: Jay Rood email@example.com, (206) 733-9194.
+A: To discuss current and future programs at Rainier Beach Urban Farm and Wetlands, please contact Tilth Alliance: RBUFW@tilthalliance.org email, (206) 633-0451 ext.
+128. To discuss the construction project, you can contact City of Seattle’s Park and Recreation Project Coordinator: Jay Rood firstname.lastname@example.org, (206) 733-9194.

 Q: How can I stay in touch with progress at the farm?

 A: To receive regular email updates about news at Rainier Beach Urban Farm and Wetlands, sign up for our Enews and select “Rainier Beach Urban Farm and Wetlands” in the communications list (scroll down).
-You can also check back on this blog for updates and visit our website.
+See updates about the farm.